Linear Functions and Equations

 Meanwhile, the following graphs do not show linear functions.

-This graph shows a vertical line, which is not a function.
+This graph shows a vertical line, which isn't a function.

 This graph shows two lines, rather than one straight line.